 It’s important to remind yourself that they’re not behaving this way on purpose or to be hurtful.
 The brain damage caused by dementia is the reason behind these actions.

-There’s no solution that can prevent every angry outburst, but there are effective ways to minimize upset, reduce your stress, and increase the safety of everyone involved.
+No solution can prevent every angry outburst, but there are effective ways to minimize upset, reduce your stress, and increase everyone’s safety.

-We share 7 ways to reduce and prepare for these aggressive dementia episodes.
+We share seven ways to reduce and prepare for these aggressive dementia episodes.

 1. Notice signs of an upcoming outburst